sameerpawar/Vehicle-Detection-and-Tracking/writeup_template.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and didnt see much gain in increasing the HOG feature vector dimension so chose the default settings from lectures of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using LinearSVC().
+The corresponding code can be found in cell-3 of the IPython notebook VehicleDetection.ipynb.

+I used LinearSVC() with YCrCb color space, HOG features for all channels with parameters `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`, color histogram as well as spatial binning feature.

+When tested the stand alone SVM classifier on test data, I found following performance
+1. YCrCb
+    - test performance = 0.9840
+1. LUV
+    - test performance = 0.9893
+1. HSV
+    - test performance = 0.9907
+1. YUV
+    - test performance = 0.9870
+1. HLS
+    - test performance = 0.9831
+1. RGB
+    - test performance = 0.9780

+While the stand alone performance of all the color spaces is not much different, I found that when test on video frames YCrCb performed best while trading off between false alarm and missed detection.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+Sliding window search is implemented in cell-1 in the function find_cars().

+I used 3 scale values [1, 1.5, 4].
+I also used a region of interest in form of

+        xstart = 250
+        xstop = 1280
+        ystart = 400
+        ystop_array  = [550, 550, 650]
+where ystop values are chosen based on scale.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here is an example image where the two cars are detected.

 ![alt text][image4]
 ---